The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Christopher also sees clients for anger management, narcissism, pre-marriage counselling, phone and skype counselling.

 Meredith is a registered psychologist (since 1993) and has practised for over 25 years.
-She is also an Accredited Supervisor with the Psychology Board of Australia, supervising other psychologists.
-She has trained extensively in couple counselling (under Dr. John Gottman in the Gottman Couples Therapy Method; within Relationships Australia’s Specialist Course in Couple Therapy; and Certificate of Family Therapy amongst other training).
+She is an Accredited Supervisor with the Psychology Board of Australia, supervising other psychologists for their Board registration and their ongoing professional development.
+She has trained extensively in couple counselling (under Dr. John Gottman in the Gottman Couples Therapy Method; within Relationships Australia’s Specialist Course in Couple Therapy; and Certificate of Family Therapy amongst other training); and was Clinical Director at LifeWorks Relationship Education and Counselling Services in her previous role.
+Committed to continual learning, more recently, Meredith has attended Tavistock Relationships, London, undertaking further training in Advanced Couples Therapy.

-Meredith feels that relationships offer life’s most profound joys, however often they bring conflict, anger, disappointment and sadness.
+Meredith believes that relationships offer life’s most profound joys, however often they bring conflict, anger, disappointment and sadness.
 “When our own needs and expectations do not meet those of the person we love, it can be hard to know how to find a solution, sustain intimacy and keep and build trust.
 Counselling offers a way to find clarity and solve problems, even those that are very long-standing.
 However, counselling can also feel like a step into the unknown and I meet the couple’s experience with deep respect, providing emotional safety for each person in a way that is described by others as respectful, gentle and knowledgeable.
-I use evidence-based strategies to work jointly with couples to achieve their goals”.
+I am strongly committed to using evidence-based strategies to work jointly with couples to achieve their goals”.

 MASS Counselling, BA Psychology, Couples Institute Diploma, EMDR